Beyond Control: Exploring Novel File System Objects for Data-Only Attacks on Linux Systems: FSKO Identification

-\cut{ The following happens when we change a field \code{file->f_inode->i_mapping} The kernel does not crash but enters a weird state.
-We can no longer access the original regular file, and all read/write operations on it transfer to the sensitive file, which interferes with our dynamic verification because it blocks us from telling whether subsequent data is critical or not. }

 \PP{Analysis} First of all, to analyze a complex subsystem like the file system, we already face a significant challenge of pointer analysis, which is a foundation of data flow analysis.
-This is because, especially, there are multiple syscalls that are dependent on each other, e.g., \code{open()}, \code{read()}, \code{write()}, and \code{mmap()}.
+This is because multiple syscalls are dependent on each other, e.g., \code{open()}, \code{read()}, \code{write()}, and \code{mmap()}.
 One syscall may store something on the heap, and another syscall may retrieve it subsequently (i.e., aliases across syscalls).
 We borrow the technique proposed in prior work, which uses access-path-based approaches (considering multiple levels of types) to identify aliases across syscalls~\cite{zhang2021statically}.
 In addition, we use the state-of-the-art indirect call analysis~\cite{lu2023practical} that prunes many false indirect call edges.
+We summarize the rules for tracking flags and references in~\cref{tab:rules}.